Production Programming for Linux

 Using SD Card/USB Drive

-This method uses bash script to flash the image from a USB drive or SD Card to a module.
+This method uses a bash script to flash the image from a USB drive or SD Card to a module.
 Instructions are specific to each SoC, the following links provide more information regarding each one: